President's Commission on the HIV Epidemic: Reports

 In February 1988, the commission released an interim report focused on IV drugs that called for a $20-billion, 10-year effort to fight AIDS.
 Watkins described it as "only seven-tenths of a percent of the defense budget."
 William B. Rubenstein, an attorney with the American Civil Liberties Union (ACLU) who earlier sued the commission anticipating that its membership would bias its findings, found Watkins' work "a pleasant surprise".

 On June 2, 1988, Watkins described the commission's draft report and called for state and federal laws to provide anti-discrimination protection for AIDS patients.
 He called that discrimination "the rule, not the exception."
 He explained that testing and the identification of sexual partners could not be successful without such protections against discrimination: "So, once those with HIV are treated like anyone else with a disability, then we will find that what is best for the individual is also best for the public health."
 He said "Semen, blood, and ignorance surround this epidemic, and we were in that last category" when starting work.

 In an initial review, Dr. Mathilde Krim, founder of the American Foundation for AIDS Research thought the commission's work both more expert than she expected and free of ideology.
 Tim Sweeney, executive director of GMHC call the draft report "courageous, aggressive and compassionate" and added: "We challenge the President, Congress and presidential candidates to respond to this report by implementing its recommendations".
 The American Public Health Association called it "an aggressive first step towards developing an integrated national strategy to deal with the AIDS epidemic."

 The commission produced its final report on June 24, 1988.
 The commissioners approved it by a vote of 7 to 6.
-Its recommendations surprised observers by arguing against every measure advocating by conservative observers, such as mandatory testing, and characterizing partner notification as an inappropriate activity for medical professionals.
+Its recommendations surprised observers by arguing against every measure advocated by conservative observers, such as mandatory testing, and characterizing partner notification as an inappropriate activity for medical professionals.
 Its principal findings and recommendations were designed to provide a national strategy for managing the epidemic.
 It made more than 500 recommendations, which it summarized under these headings: